MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

 ## Custom Connector Security and Signing

+As M is a versatile language that, as seen in [Handling Authentication](HandlingAuthentication.md), has the capacity to interact with stored credentials, we need to give users a way to only allow trusted connectors to run.

+From a developer's perspective, developers need to [self-sign](https://docs.microsoft.com/power-query/handlingconnectorsigning) their custom connector and provide their users with the information (thumbprint) to securely load it.

-As M is a versatile language that (as seen in [Handling Authentication](HandlingAuthentication.md)) has the capacity to interact with stored credentials, we needed to give users a way to only allow trusted connectors to run.
-When using certified connectors from another developer, you will need to [trust the certificate](https://docs.microsoft.com/power-bi/desktop-trusted-third-party-connectors) by asking the developer to sign it with a certificate and provide you with the information to securely load it.
-Alternatively, you can opt to lower your security settings to allow loading of code not certified by Microsoft or another developer, though this is not recommended.
+From a user's perspective, users need to use the thumbprint from the developer to securely [trust and load the custom connector](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-trusted-third-party-connectors) for use.
+Alternatively, users can opt to lower their security settings to allow loading of code not certified by Microsoft or another developer, but this is not recommended.

 ## Certification Overview